Rudolf Schlechter

 Berlin, Germany

-I have worked in different research projects related to plant-pathogen interactions in grapes and Arabidopsis thaliana, spatial analysis of bacterial communities on the leaf surface, and generally working at the interface of microbiology, genomics, molecular biology and genetics, synthetic biology, and ecology.
+I have worked in different research projects related to plant-pathogen interactions in grapes and Arabidopsis thaliana, spatial analysis of bacterial communities on the leaf surface, and generally working at the interface of microbiology, genomics, molecular biology, synthetic biology, and ecology.

 I'm a self-taught coder and passionate about using programming tools for data visualisation, reproducible and open data analysis.